Parallel Synthesis for Autoregressive Speech Generation: Introduction

 Neural vocoders, while proposed for the TTS system, are not limited to this usage.
-A neural vocoder can be used for a wide range of applications associated with speech synthesis, such as TTS, VC, speech bandwidth extension (SBE), and speech compression (SC)~\cite{wang2017tacotron, ren2020fastspeech, chien2021investigating, qian2020unsupervised, qian2019autovc, ling2018waveform, kleijn2021generative, polyak2021speech}.
+A neural vocoder can be used for a wide range of applications associated with speech synthesis, such as TTS~\cite{wang2017tacotron, ren2020fastspeech, chien2021investigating}, VC~\cite{qian2020unsupervised, qian2019autovc}, speech bandwidth extension (SBE)~\cite{ling2018waveform}, and speech compression (SC)~\cite{kleijn2021generative, polyak2021speech}.
 With high-quality vocoders involved, these models can focus only on processing acoustic features for different speech tasks instead of directly manipulating speech waveforms.
 As more and more models process and output acoustic features while using another neural network to reconstruct speech, the research about using neural vocoders for waveform modeling becomes influential on the naturalness of generated speech~\cite{lorenzo2018towards, hsu2019towards, jiao2021universal}.

-WaveNet, one of the earliest neural vocoders, adopted an autoregressive model to generate raw waveforms~\cite{oord2016wavenet}.
+WaveNet~\cite{oord2016wavenet}, one of the earliest neural vocoders, adopted an autoregressive model to generate raw waveforms.
 The model is conditioned on previously generated samples to predict that of the next time step.
 It is capable of generating high-quality speech and music samples.
 However, due to the properties of the autoregressive method, these models are inevitably slow and inefficient while iteratively predict audio samples, restricting the speech synthesis systems from real-time applications.
-Different variants of autoregressive vocoders~\cite{jin2018fftnet, kalchbrenner2018efficient, valin2019lpcnet} are proposed to increase efficiency, but the improvements are still limited.
+Different variants of autoregressive vocoders are proposed to increase efficiency.
+These works speed up the inference by leveraging more lightweight and compact architectures~\cite{jin2018fftnet, kanagawa2020lightweight, kalchbrenner2018efficient, valin2019lpcnet}, model compression techniques~\cite{kalchbrenner2018efficient, valin2019lpcnet}, domain knowledge~\cite{okamoto2017subband, okamoto2018improving, yu2019durian, valin2019lpcnet, tian2020featherwave, cui2020efficient}, specially designed generation methods~\cite{kalchbrenner2018efficient, vipperla2020bunched}, or highly optimized implementations.